Motor-CAD adaptive templates scripting#

 Using the geometry shapes library#

 Line and Arc entities are defined using Motor-CAD Coordinate objects.
-Calculating the coordinate positions can be time consuming and may require many lines of Python script.
+Calculating the coordinate positions can be time-consuming and can require many lines of Python script.

 A function for creating a triangular notch region can be imported: